 IMPORTANT NOTE: There were important changes to funding arrangements for Claimants introduced for Conditional Fee Agreements entered into after 1st April 2013.
 The main changes are that unsuccessful Defendants will no longer be required to pay Claimant's success fees or After The Event Insurance premiums.
 Conversely there is protection against the possibility of having to pay a Defendant's costs.
 No injured Claimant or bereaved family should be denied access to good quality legal advice and representation and I remain committed wherever possible to providing my services to injured cyclists at no cost to them.

 Take your time and avoid the ambulance chasers

-If you have been unfortunate enough to have been involved in an accident your first priority is to recover your health as best you can.
+If you have been unfortunate enough to have been involved in a collision your first priority is to recover your health as best you can.
 There is usually no desperate rush to instruct a lawyer, so avoid a hasty selection of one who advertises in a hospital or on daytime television.
 These may be suitable for your needs, but there are a large range of lawyers out there who are not all of uniform quality.
 Take your time to select a lawyer that you are confident will do the best job for you.

 If you know somebody who has had to use a lawyer in similar circumstances, ask them how it went.
 As with any profession or trade a personal recommendation from somebody you trust and who has no vested interest is very important.